databrary/design/user-stories.md

 so that I don't have to remember another set of credentials.

 As an Investigator,
-I want to delegate authority to one of my Graduate Assistants so that they can perform tasks on my behalf.
+I want to delegate authority to one of my students so that they can perform tasks on my behalf.

+1. Student applies for and obtains account
+2. Student goes to authorization request page
+3. Student searches for and finds PI
+4. Student requests membership under PI
+5. PI goes to authorization review page
+6. Selects student request, selects appropriate user level, and approves

 As an Investigator,
 I want to change the access level on one of my studies.